theNestruo/z80-asm-meter-vscode/README.md

 * `z80-asm-meter.timing.executionFlow.requireConditional`: Requires at least one conditional instruction to enable execution flow total timing calculation.
 Enabled by default.

+* `z80-asm-meter.timing.executionFlow.icon`: Execution flow total timing calculation icon in the status bar.
+Any [product icon](https://code.visualstudio.com/api/references/icons-in-labels), [Unicode character](https://home.unicode.org/), or plaint text can be used.
+Defaults to: `$(debug-step-over)`.

 * `z80-asm-meter.timing.executionFlow.stopOnUnconditionalJump`: Disables execution flow total timing calculation if an unconditional `JP`, `JR` or `RET` instruction is found.
 Enabled by default.

 * `z80-asm-meter.timing.atExit.enabled`: Enables total timing calculation of the execution flow to the selected exit point.
 Enabled by default.